Reference: Max RPM book, Edward C. Bailey

 Outputs

-1) Source package: It is a specially formatted archive that contains the following files - the original compressed tar file(s), spec file, patches.
+The end product of this entire process is a source package file and a binary package file.1) Source package: It is a specially formatted archive that contains the following files - the original compressed tar file(s), spec file, patches.
 It is a great way to archive all the information needed to rebuild a particular version of the package.

 2) Binary RPM: It contains the files that comprise the application, along with any additional information needed to install and erase it.